Deputy saves cat trapped in garage door

 “A cat had been stuck between a garage door of a residence and the wall,” said Deputy Scott.
 “Never in all of my years was I prepared to encounter what I saw upon my arrival,” he added.

-The deputy says upon his arrival he saw multiple neighbors and construction workers trying to save the cat.
+The deputy said upon his arrival he saw multiple neighbors and construction workers trying to save the cat.

 “The neighbors were very helpful as we cautiously removed the upper frame molding that allowed some space for us to remove the cat,” he said.
 “With a joint effort with neighbors we were able to remove the cat alive.”

-Both the homeowner and cat checked out Bella for injuries but neither could find any.

-The homeowner told the Deputy that Bella must have been sleeping on the garage door and did not notice when left.
+The homeowner told Scott that Bella must have been sleeping on the garage door and did not notice when they left.